-Promote independence and resilience in your community.
+Promote independence, resilience and can-do kids in your community.

 What Happened to Childhood?